mataroa-blog/mataroa/docs/src/dependencies.md

 ## Adding a new dependency

-After approving a dependency, the process to add it is:
+After approving a dependency, add it using `uv`:

-1. Assuming a venv is activated and `requirements.dev.txt` are installed.
+1. Ensure `uv` is installed and a virtualenv exists (managed by `uv`).
-1. Add new dependency in [`requirements.in`](/requirements.in).
+1. Add the dependency to `pyproject.toml` and lockfile with:
-1. Run `pip-compile` to generate [`requirements.txt`](/requirements.txt)
-1. Run `pip install -r requirements.txt`
+   - Runtime: `uv add PACKAGE`
+   - Dev-only: `uv add --dev PACKAGE`
+1. Install/sync dependencies: `uv sync`

 ## Upgrading dependencies